Eric Haase Player Props: Tigers vs. Brewers

 Brewers Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Brewers pitching staff ranks 27th in MLB.
+- The Brewers have the eighth-ranked team ERA among all MLB pitching staffs (3.50).

-- The Brewers have a 3.47 team ERA that ranks sixth across all league pitching staffs.
+- The Brewers rank 14th in baseball in home runs allowed (25 total, 1.1 per game).

-- Brewers pitchers combine to surrender 24 total home runs at a rate of 1.1 per game (to rank 15th in the league).
+- The Brewers will send Lauer (3-1) to the mound to make his fifth start of the season.
+He is 3-1 with a 4.30 ERA and 19 strikeouts through 23 2/3 innings pitched.

-- His last appearance came on Wednesday against the Seattle Mariners, when the righty threw five innings, surrendering four earned runs while giving up five hits.
+- In his most recent time out on Wednesday against the Seattle Mariners, the lefty threw 7 2/3 innings, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.